jyellick/obc-docs/protocol-spec.md

 After `DISC_HELLO`, peer sends `DISC_GET_PEERS` periodically to discover any additional peers joining the network.
 Response to `DISC_GET_PEERS`, a peer sends `DISC_PEERS` with `payload` containing an array of `PeerEndpoint`.
 Other discovery message types are not used at this point.

 ### 3.1.2 Transaction Messages
-There are 2 types of transactions: Deploy and Invoke transactions.
+There are 3 types of transactions: Deploy, Invoke and Query.
 Deploy transaction installs the specified chaincode on the chain, invoke and query transactions call a function of a deployed chaincode.
 Another type in consideration is Create transaction where a deployed chaincode may be instantiated on the chain and is addressable.
 This type has not been implemented as of this writing.

 ### 3.1.2.1 Transaction Data Structure